Dummiesman/angel-file-formats/Midtown Madness 2/BAI_sup.md

 ## Introduction

-The _sup BAI file defines shortcuts, and has an ever so slightly different RoadEnd format
+The _sup BAI file defines shortcuts.
+It's supplementary and therefore only contains the shortcut data it needs to.
+It's very close to the BAI format, but there's some slight difference in RoadEnd

 ## Format description
 ```C